-During construction phase, the Company implemented number of CSR Projects with the aim to:
+During the construction phase, the Company implemented a number of CSR Projects with the aim to:

 Adjaristsqali Georgia LLC is a special purpose vehicle set up to develop the hydropower resources on the Adjaristsqali River and its tributaries, in the Autonomous Republic of Adjara, in South Western Georgia.
 AGL is a joint venture between India’s Tata Power and Norway's Clean Energy Invest, and IFC, a member of the World Bank Group.
 IFC has supported the project since its early development, through IFC InfraVentures, which is an early stage project developer launched by IFC.